Page images

 Dwell there, for ever dwell, my love;

-Here I confine my fenfe;
+Here I confine my sense;

 [ocr errors]

-Nor dare my wildest wishes rove
+Nor dare my wildest wishes'rove

 Nor ftir a thought from thence.